KunalT651/bookfast/DEPLOYMENT.md

 - **Root Directory**: `backEnd`
 - **Runtime**: Docker

 **Note**: Since Render doesn't natively support Java, we use Docker.
 The Dockerfile is already configured in the `backEnd` directory.
-The backend is configured for MySQL (not PostgreSQL).
+The backend is now configured for PostgreSQL (Render's supported database).

-### 3.3 Add MySQL Database
+### 3.3 Add PostgreSQL Database
-1. In Render dashboard, click "New" → "MySQL"
+1. In Render dashboard, click "New" → "Postgres"
 2. Name it `bookfast-db`
 3. Note the connection details (host, port, database name, username, password)